About Our Program

 The Los Angeles Metropolitan Dermatological Society (MetroDerm) holds eight educational meetings per year for dermatologists in the greater Los Angeles area.
 The evening meetings are comprised of live patient presentations, invited speakers, interactive discussion panels, and histologic presentations.
 Each regional residency program, which includes UCLA, Harbor-UCLA, UC Irvine, USC and Kaiser Los Angeles, hosts one annual meeting.
 During these university-hosted meetings, complex patients with educational relevance are presented to the members of the society.

-Camp Wonder is a week-long camp held annually in Livermore, Calif., and offered to children with complex cutaneous disease and varied genodermatoses including epidermolysis bullosa, ichthyosis, basal cell nevus syndrome, ectodermal dysplasia, and many others.
+Camp Wonder is a week-long camp held annually and offered to children with complex cutaneous disease and varied genodermatoses including epidermolysis bullosa, ichthyosis, basal cell nevus syndrome, ectodermal dysplasia, and many others.
 The camp is supported by charitable donations, staffed by faculty and resident volunteers from various institutions including UCLA, USC, UCSF and Stanford, and is offered at no cost to campers’ families.
 Campers are able to participate in activities such as swimming, boating, arts and crafts, archery, fishing, nature walks, and theater; and to bond with other children their age experiencing similar medical concerns.

 Camp Wonder provides an opportunity for residents and faculty to gain new insight into the daily burdens of severe skin disease while helping to provide both medical care and a much-needed respite for campers and their parents.

 Residents also have the opportunity to provide dermatologic care to an underserved population at the Venice Family Clinic, a free clinic for local residents held two evenings per month.
 Medical students, UCLA faculty, and additional local dermatologists participate as well.